menny/mabel/README.md

 Yet another Maven dependency graph generator for Bazel.

-This WORKSPACE will provide `deps_workspace_generator_rule` rule and `artifact` macro which will automatically generate a set of targets that can be used as dependencies based on a given list of Maven coordinates.
+This WORKSPACE will provide `mabel_rule` rule and `artifact` macro which will automatically generate a set of targets that can be used as dependencies based on a given list of Maven coordinates.
 The rule will output the dependencies-graph to a file (similar to Yarn's lock-file).

 ## Features